viblo/pymunk/README.rst

 * Pyglet (optional, you need it to run the Pyglet based demos)
 * Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib based demos)
-* Sphinx & aafigure (optional, you need it to build documentation)
+* Sphinx & aafigure & sphinx_autodoc_typehints (optional, you need it to build
+  documentation)

 Python 2 Support
 ----------------

-For Python 2 support or Python 3.0 - 3.5 support, please use
+Support for Python 2 (and Python 3.0 - 3.5) has been dropped with Pymunk 6.0.
-Pymunk 5.x as Pymunk 6.0 and later requires a recent Python version to work.
+If you use these legacy versions of Python, please use Pymunk 5.x.

 Install from source / Chipmunk Compilation